 Carla Mullins is a Director of Body Organics Education and has delivered Pilates Method Certification trainings on behalf of the APMA for many years, she also delivers a PAA approved Certification in conjunction with a number of partners throughout Australia.
-Her Continuing Education Both online and in person is recognised by Pilates Associations, Exercises Science Associations and Physical Activity Austrlalia She is also a proud member of the PAA and PMA supporting quality education in the Pilates Method and the cetification of considered pilates teachers able to critically reason and apply the Pilates method to all clients in all settings. ( to learn more you can email us at firstname.lastname@example.org)
+Her Continuing Education Both online and in person is recognised by Pilates Associations, Exercises Science Associations and Physical Activity Australia She is also a proud member of the PAA and PMA supporting quality education in the Pilates Method and the certification of considered pilates teachers able to critically reason and apply the Pilates method to all clients in all settings.
+(To learn more you can email us at info @ bodyorganicseducation.com)

 Gilgun JF.
 The four cornerstones of qualitative research.
 Qual Health Res.
 2006 Mar;16(3):436-43. doi: 10.1177/1049732305285338.
 PMID: 16449692.